top of page

 This wasn’t about Him.
 Not really.
 It was about me.

 I knew from the start that this was a healing path.
 That it would have to be walked alone.
 That something in me was unfinished.
 Untouched.
 I wasn’t ready for the kind of love that asks you to stay whole inside it.
 I didn’t know how to stay me and still hold Him.
-Not both.
+I couldn’t do both.
 Not yet.

 I have responsibilities.
 A life.
 Things I carry.
 People I carry.
 I couldn’t put them down for Him.
 I couldn’t vanish into Him.
 And I would have.
 Without even meaning to.
 Without noticing.
 That’s what scared me.
 That’s what the wiser part of me saw.